Crunch-io/ta-da/content/dev/features/r-package-1-18-0.md

 * Check if a variable is derived with `is.derived(ds$variable)`
 * Integrate (or realize or instantiate) a derived variable with `derivation(ds$derived_variable) <- NULL` or `is.derived(ds$derived_variable) <- FALSE`.
 This is useful to separate the connection between the derived variable and the source variables in the derivation expression.

-See `?derivations` for more detailed documentation and information.
+See [derivations](/r/crunch/reference/derivations.html) for more detailed documentation and information.

 ## Multitables